North Korea Designed A Nuke. So Did This Truck Driver

 This year, deep inside a mountain, North Korea detonated a giant nuclear bomb.

-The weapon was powerful; at least ten times more destructive than the bomb the U.S. dropped on Hiroshima at the end of World War II.
+The weapon was powerful; at least 10 times more destructive than the bomb the U.S. dropped on Hiroshima at the end of World War II.
 The North claimed it was an advanced, thermonuclear design.
 The test came just months after a report that some intelligence officials believed North Korea had successfully "miniaturized" some of its nukes in order to fit them on top of missiles.

-The apparently rapid progress alarmed politicians and pundits, and worried average Americans, many of whom hadn't thought much about nuclear weapons since the end of the Cold War.
+The apparently rapid progress alarmed politicians and pundits, and it worried average Americans, many of whom hadn't thought much about nuclear weapons since the end of the Cold War.

 But a 71-year-old truck driver named John Coster-Mullen wasn't surprised.
-Nuclear weapons are not particularly "hard" to design and build he says.
+Nuclear weapons are not particularly "hard" to design and build, he says.
 "Compared to what they do in manufacturing today for making a light bulb, these are simple.
 They really are," he says.

 Coster-Mullen is an unlikely judge of North Korea's nuclear progress.
 He works nights for a major trucking firm, delivering merchandise to big box stores.
 Before that, he worked as a photographer.
 He never graduated from college.

 But for the past 24 years, he has had an extraordinary hobby.
-He has carefully recreated detailed designs of America's very first nuclear weapons: Little Boy, the bomb that was dropped on Hiroshima, and Fat Man, the one that fell on Nagasaki.
+He has carefully re-created detailed designs of America's very first nuclear weapons: Little Boy, the bomb that was dropped on Hiroshima, and Fat Man, the one that fell on Nagasaki.

 Atomic minutiae